DeepRec-AI/DeepRec/modelzoo/WDL/README.md

 4. Training.
     ```
     cd /root/
-    python train_stand.py
+    python train.py
     ```
     Use argument `--bf16` to enable DeepRec BF16 in deep model.
     ```
-    python train_stand.py --bf16 True
+    python train.py --bf16
     ```
     Use arguments to set up a custom configuation:
-    - `--data_location`: Full path of train & eval data, default is `./data`.
+    - `--data_location`: Full path of train & eval data, default to `./data`.
-    - `--output_dir`: Full path to output directory for logs and saved model, default is `./result`.
+    - `--output_dir`: Full path to output directory for logs and saved model, default to `./result`.
+    - `--checkpoint`: Full path to checkpoints input/output directory, default to `$(OUTPUT_DIR)/model_$(MODEL_NAME)_$(TIMESTAMPS)`
     - `--steps`: Set the number of steps on train dataset.
 Default will be set to 10 epoch.
     - `--batch_size`: Batch size to train.
-Default is 512.
+Default to 512.
-    - `--profile_steps`: Save steps of profile hooks to record timeline, zero to close, defualt is 0.
+    - `--timeline`: Save steps of profile hooks to record timeline, zero to close, defualt to 0.
-    - `--save_steps`: Set the number of steps on saving checkpoints.
-Default will be set to 500.
+    - `--save_steps`: Set the number of steps on saving checkpoints, zero to close.
+Default will be set to 0.
     - `--keep_checkpoint_max`: Maximum number of recent checkpoint to keep.
-Default is 1.
+Default to 1.
     - `--deep_learning_rate`: Learning rate for deep network.
-Default is 0.05.
+Default to 0.05.
     - `--linear_learning_rate`: Learning rate for linear model.
-Default is 0.2.
+Default to 0.2.
-    - `--bf16`: Enable DeepRec BF16 feature in deep model.
+    - `--bf16`: Enable DeepRec BF16 feature in DeepRec.
 Use FP32 by default.
+    - `--no_eval`: Do not evaluate trained model by eval dataset.
+    - `--inter`: Set inter op parallelism threads.
+Default to 0.
+    - `--intra`: Set intra op parallelism threads.
+Default to 0.
+    - `--input_layer_partitioner`: Slice size of input layer partitioner(units MB).
+    - `--dense_layer_partitioner`: Slice size of dense layer partitioner(units kB).
+    - `--protocol`: Set the protocol("grpc", "grpc++", "star_server") used when starting server in distributed training.
+Default to grpc.

+### Distribute Training
+1. Prepare a K8S cluster and shared storage volume.
+2. Create a PVC(PeritetVolumeClaim) for storage volumn in cluster.
+3. Prepare docker image by DockerFile.
+4. Edit k8s yaml file
+- `replicas`: numbers of cheif, worker, ps.
+- `image`: where nodes can pull the docker image.
+- `claimName`: PVC name.

+## Benchmark
-## Benchmark: Stand-alone Training
+### Stand-alone Training

-### Test Environment
+#### Test Environment
 The benchmark is performed on the [Alibaba Cloud ECS general purpose instance family with high clock speeds - **ecs.hfg7.2xlarge**](https://help.aliyun.com/document_detail/25378.html?spm=5176.2020520101.vmBInfo.instanceType.4a944df5PvCcED#hfg7).
 - Hardware
   - Model name:          Intel(R) Xeon(R) Platinum 8369HC CPU @ 3.30GHz